thorehusfeldt/boi23-development/CONTRIBUTING.md

 problem2pdf -l da sequence
 ```

-(Once you’ve generate the `.ans` files in `sequence/data/sample` you don’t need to rebuild them.)
+(Once you’ve generated the `.ans` files in `sequence/data/sample` you don’t need to rebuild them.)

-To avoid errors, the script `_tools/checkconstraints` exctracts properly labelled LaTeX source code and shows it next to the other translations (as well the relevant parts of the input validator and instance generators).
+To avoid errors, the script `_tools/checkconstraints` extracts properly labeled LaTeX source code and shows it next to the other translations (as well the relevant parts of the input validator and instance generators).
 So please run

 ```
 _tools/load-docker.sh
 _tools/checkconstraints <problem_id>
 ```

 and inspect the output with your eyes and good judgement.